Helvellyn Walk from Thirlmere

-Climb to Helvellyn from Thirlmere on this challenging climb.
+Climb to Helvellyn from Thirlmere Lake on this challenging climb.

-Helvellyn is the third highest mountain in England at 950m (3,120 ft).
+Helvellyn is the third highest mountain in England at 950m (3,120 ft) and one of the most popular climbs in the country.
 It is situated in the Lake District National Park between Thirlmere Reservoir and Ullswater.

 This route starts at the parking lot at Thirlmere Reservoir and takes a direct, short route to the summit via Helvellyn Gill and Browncove Crags.
 It's a steep ascent but the path is well defined for most of the route so there isn't much scrambling.
 The views from the summit are spectacular.
 On a clear day you can see the Solway Firth and hills of south-west Scotland to the north-west, Cheviot and the Pennine Hills to the north-east, Morecambe Bay, Blackpool and the coast of North Wales to the south, and the Irish Sea to the west.